-There are several species of hallucinogenic mushrooms, the most common being of the Psilocybe genus and containing the chemical substance Psilocybin.
-Other hallucinogenic species of the Panaeolus genus (common in southeast USA) are also sometimes used.
-For thousands of years other mushrooms were utilized for their mind-altering effects, including species of the Agaric, Conocybe, and Stropharia genus.
+There are several species of hallucinogenic mushrooms, the most common being of the Psilocybe genus containing the chemical substance psilocybin.
+Other hallucinogenic species of the Panaeolus genus (common in southeast USA) are also used.
+For thousands of years, other mushrooms were utilized for their mind-altering effects, including species of the Agaric, Conocybe, and Stropharia genera.

-The effects of Psilocybin include colorful visual hallucinations, spatial, time, and color distortions, and occasionally auditory alterations.
+The effects of psilocybin include colourful visual hallucinations, spatial, time, and colour distortions, and occasionally auditory alterations.
 A sense of leaving one’s body may occur.
-In higher doses physical effects such as lightheadedness, numbness of the mouth, or anxiety may be noticed.
-Rarely flashbacks or depression may be seen after mushroom use.
-The hallucinations are often less severe than with LSD and “shrooms” have been referred to “LSD with training wheels.”
+In higher doses, physical effects such as lightheadedness, numbness of the mouth, or anxiety may be noticed.
+Rarely, flashbacks or depression may be experienced after mushroom use.
+The hallucinations are often less severe than with LSD, therefore shrooms have been referred to as “LSD with training wheels.”

 Method of Use:

 Mushrooms are consumed raw, dried, or as a soup.
-Pcilocybe mushrooms have a bitter flavor.
+Pcilocybe mushrooms have a bitter flavour.

 Strong hallucinogen with less harsh distortion of ego than LSD.
 Can be relaxing.
-Probably less fatal “bad trips” than LSD.
+Less likelihood for a bad trip than LSD.